-Though reasonably believed, the origin of Greek yogurt is not necessarily pinpointed to Greece.
-Its beginning use actually stems from various Middle Eastern countries.
+Unlike popular belief, the origin of Greek yogurt is not necessarily pinpointed to Greece.
+In fact, the first uses of the yogurt actually stem from various Middle Eastern countries.

 But despite its upbringing, manufacturers have evolved the infamous yogurt by filling the refrigerated aisle with extensive brands and types.

 So what exactly is this well-known dairy product and the benefits of Greek yogurt?
 BistroMD is spooning out the information!

 What Is Greek Yogurt?